You’re here because you want to start email tracking, and you need to know the best email tracker for the job. Right?

 Most email tracking tools report on dates & times of events captured, and some report location as well.

 Email tracking can serve several important functions.
-Depending on which tools you use and how you use them, you can use email tracking apps to:
+Depending on which tools you use and how you use them, you can use email trackers to:

 • Determine your team’s workload (and rebalance it)